bob85670/HFT-Interview-Prep/README.md

   Reading:
   1. Developing High-Frequency Trading Systems: Learn how to Implement High-frequency Trading from Scratch with C++ Or Java Basics (10/10 imo, really good and touches on relevant topics i.e operating systems/concurrency, networkig, domain knowledge)
+  2. Will list other good books soon

+  Doing:
+  1. BUILD BUILD BUILD, no better way to learn than to build you own projects focused on HFT i.e. Order Book implementaion.